aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D36

+Down with a stomach bug for a few days.
+Picking back up where I left off, worked on trying to fix the mobile issue with my portfolio.
+Unsuccessful in solving yet.
+Trying some more tomorrow.

 ### R1D35

 Finally went live with my updated portfolio.
 Spent a lot of time making sure it was mobile responsive and getting all of the sizing correct.